ChairImpSec/PROLEAD/README.md

 nix run github:ChairImpSec/PROLEAD
 ```

+> [!NOTE]
+> To run the default config and the provided examples, it is required to clone prolead and enter the cloned directory before executing the aforementioned commands.

 ## Examples
 Some selected examples can be found in the <a href="https://github.com/ChairImpSec/PROLEAD/tree/main/examples">examples</a> folder.
 More information regarding the examples can be found in the <a href="https://github.com/ChairImpSec/PROLEAD/wiki/Examples">Wiki</a>.
 We will provide more examples soon.